President of the Continental Congress

-The president of the United States in Congress Assembled, known unofficially as the president of the Continental Congress and later as the president of the Congress of the Confederation, was the presiding officer of the Continental Congress, the convention of delegates that emerged as the first (transitional) national government of the United States during the American Revolution.
+The president of the United States in Congress Assembled, known unofficially as the president of the Continental Congress and later as president of the Congress of the Confederation, was the presiding officer of the Continental Congress, the convention of delegates that assembled in Philadelphia as the first transitional national government of the United States during the American Revolution.
 The president was a member of Congress elected by the other delegates to serve as a neutral discussion moderator during meetings of Congress.
 Designed to be a largely ceremonial position without much influence, the office was unrelated to the later office of President of the United States.

-Upon the ratification of the Articles of Confederation and Perpetual Union (the new nation's first constitution) in March 1781, the Continental Congress became the Congress of the Confederation.
-The membership of the Second Continental Congress carried over without interruption to the First Congress of the Confederation, as did the office of president.
+Upon the ratification of the Articles of Confederation and Perpetual Union, which served as new first constitution of the U.S. in March 1781, the Continental Congress became the Congress of the Confederation, and membership from the Second Continental Congress, along with its president, carried over without interruption to the First Congress of the Confederation.

 Fourteen men served as president of Congress between September 1774 and November 1788.
-They came from 9 of the original 13 states: Virginia (3), Massachusetts (2), Pennsylvania (2), South Carolina (2), Connecticut (1), Delaware (1), Maryland (1), New Jersey (1), and New York (1).
-The median age at the time of election was 47.
+They came from nine of the original 13 states: Virginia (3), Massachusetts (2), Pennsylvania (2), South Carolina (2), Connecticut, (1), Delaware (1), Maryland (1), New Jersey (1), and New York (1).

 Role

-The president of Congress was, by design, a position with little authority.
+By design, the president of the Continental Congress was a position with limited authority.
 The Continental Congress, fearful of concentrating political power in an individual, gave their presiding officer even less responsibility than the speakers in the lower houses of the colonial assemblies.
 Unlike some colonial speakers, the president of Congress could not, for example, set the legislative agenda or make committee appointments.
 The president could not meet privately with foreign leaders; such meetings were held with committees or the entire Congress.

 The presidency was a largely ceremonial position.
 There was no salary.
 The primary role of the office was to preside over meetings of Congress, which entailed serving as an impartial moderator during debates.
 When Congress would resolve itself into a Committee of the Whole to discuss important matters, the president would relinquish his chair to the chairman of the Committee of the Whole.
 Even so, the fact that President Thomas McKean was at the same time serving as Chief Justice of Pennsylvania, provoked some criticism that he had become too powerful.
 According to historian Jennings Sanders, McKean's critics were ignorant of the powerlessness of the office of president of Congress.

 The president was also responsible for dealing with a large amount of official correspondence, but he could not answer any letter without being instructed to do so by Congress.
 Presidents also signed, but did not write, Congress's official documents.
 These limitations could be frustrating, because a delegate essentially declined in influence when he was elected president.

 Historian Richard B. Morris argued that, despite the ceremonial role, some presidents were able to wield some influence: